garfix/nli-go/doc/manual/knowledge-engineer/relation.md

 # Relation

 The relation construct is very versatile.
 It has a remarkable set of uses.
 And it is such a simple form: it has a name and some arguments.

+    relation_name(argument1, argument2)

 The arguments can be variables, values or even sets of relations.

-    relation_name()
-    relation_name(argument1, argument2)
     relation_name(argument1, [relation_name() relation_name()])

 The variables in the relation can be bound by both a binding

     { A: 11, B: `b6`, C: 'Byron' }

 and a key cabinet.
-The key cabinet contains per database a different value for an entity variable.
+The key cabinet contains per database a different value for each entity variable.

     A { database-1: `18`, database-2: `r22` }; B { database-1: `19`, database-2: `r23` }